netsys-lab/panapi/doc/Implementation.md

 ```

-I suspect, TAPS is specified as an event-based asynchronous API
+We suspect that TAPS is specified as an event-based asynchronous API
 because most programming languages don't offer such high-level
 concurrency features, at least not on a comparable level of
 convenience.

-With this in mind, I have (tentatively) converged on an implementation
+With this in mind, we have (tentatively) converged on an
-strategy of a TAPS-like API in Go that is centered around *blocking*
+implementation strategy of our TAPS-like API in Go that is centered
-calls, which can nevertheless safely be put into asynchronous
+around *blocking* calls, which can nevertheless safely be put into
-goroutines as needed.
-(For now,) I will simply not include any kind of
+asynchronous goroutines as needed.
+For now, we will simply not include
-event system, simultaneously throwing the associated requirements for
+any kind of event system, simultaneously getting rid of any associated
-handcrafted event types and necessarily idiosyncratic
+requirements for handcrafted event types and necessarily idiosyncratic
 Error-handling.
 Instead, an application can selectively decide to
 "handle events" by calling the corresponding blocking function in an
 asynchronous goroutine and thereby stay informed about, e.g., path